mitranim/gow/readme.md

 ## Overview

-"gow" is the missing watch mode for the "go" command.
+**Go** **W**atch: missing watch mode for the `go` command.
 It's invoked exactly like `go`, but also watches Go files and reruns on changes.
-Works on MacOS, should work on Linux.
+Works on MacOS and Linux.
 Pull requests for Windows are welcome.

 ## TOC